The Best 4 Megaphones

 MY Mealivos Megaphone

-With a maximum output of 50 Watts, this jet-black beauty can carry your voice for over 1000 metres, which makes it perfect for events such as school sports days, boat shows and other outdoor pursuits.
+With a maximum output of 50 Watts, this jet-black beauty can carry your voice for over 1000 metres, which makes it perfect for events such as school events, boat shows and other outdoor pursuits.

 The addition of a rechargeable battery is a real plus.
 Because you can easily swap out the rechargeable battery, you can quickly and simply replace it with regular batteries, should you ever need to.
 The only real negative point here is the lack of a charger cable.
 To not include one is just a baffling choice on the part of the manufacturer and serves only to let the product down overall.